Our Librarian Henry Rowsell recently uncovered an interesting fact about the Horniman as part of #NHEphemera.

 In fact, the women we talk about below featured in both Saturday and Sunday lectures, in the morning and evening, repeated three times on Sunday evenings alone.
 Rather wonderfully, the Sunday afternoon lectures were repeated “to reduce the amount of aimless loafing in the Museum” by visitors during that time.

-So who were these lecturers and why were they invited to speak?
+So who were some of these lecturers, and why were they invited to speak?

 Many will know her name from the Marie Stopes family planning clinics, but Stopes’ original work focused on botany and geology.